 03 of 05

 Dominion is an incredibly complex game and with millions of possible board combinations, there is no one best strategy that will work in every game.

 However, strategic money tips most certainly can get you there.
 Perhaps one of the best tips for playing and winning using the "money strategy" is to consistently buy bigger treasure cards.
 Your hand will improve every round.

 Dominion is a game about buying cards to put in your deck.
 And while treasure and victory cards may be important, the meat of the game can center around the actions you take.

 One pitfall that new players make is holding too many actions cards.
 Too many actions will ruin your deck.
-Since you only get to play one action per turn, plan on holding one action for every five cards that you have.
+Since you only get to play one action per turn, plan on holding one action for every five cards that you have which is one of our favorite strategic action tips.
 For example, if you have a deck of 20 cards, holding four actions is a good balance.Continue to 5 of 5 below.

 05 of 05

 Dominion, as a deck-building game, may seem to be all about adding good cards to your deck.
 However, an important thing to remember is that another way to improve the average card in your deck is to trash the bad cards.

 So, plan on adding cards at the high end, and removing cards at the low end.
 This will improve your deck's average.